-The New Hanover County Amateur Radio Emergency Services is a volunteer radio communications service available to Federal, State, County and Local Governments, as well as non-profit organizations.
-ARES can provide many types of communications including voice, Morse code, radio teletype, television, and computer modes including TCP/IP connections to the internet.
-In addition, email of amateur radio is now available using Winlink 2000, a system that allows a computer connected to a amateur radio to provide an email server for the local network that will transmit the message over amateur radio when access to the internet is not possible.
-For more information, visit New Hanover County Amateur Radio Emergency Services.
+The New Hanover County Amateur Radio Emergency Services (ARES) is a volunteer radio communications service available to federal, state, and local governments, as well as non-profit organizations.
+ARES can provide many types of communications including voice, Morse code, radio teletype, TV, and connections to the internet.
+During a disaster, ARES volunteers can be deployed to assist with communications needs.

 Did you know?
 Amateur radio can be used to send emails when the internet is out of service.